Leonod33/FVale/README.md

 A gentle, atmospheric text adventure game in C++.
 Explore forgotten ruins, collect curious items, and uncover the valley’s secrets.

+The main game loop lives in `main.cpp`, while room definitions reside in `room.h` and `room.cpp` for clarity.

 ## Features
 - Explore interconnected rooms
 - Fuzzy command recognition and synonyms